EdTech

 As K-12 schools rapidly adopt digital tools to revolutionize both teaching and administrative tasks, they find themselves grappling with a host of new obstacles.
 Despite significant portions of the IT budget – up to 43% – being dedicated to integrating state-of-the-art technologies such as cloud computing and big data analytics, the path to modernization is far from smooth.

 While the K-12 sector is under immense pressure to keep pace with modern technological standards and practices, it contends with significant roadblocks.
 Most notably, the shortage of qualified personnel to handle these technological transformations and deep-seated resistance to change due to longstanding traditional practices serve as primary hindrances.
+Although EdTech startups are already transforming the educational landscapes, the system still lacks strong connections between schools and businesses to connect the proposition with its final beneficiary.

 These, of course, are only part of a larger landscape of digital transformation in education.